 Maps: Developers can customize maps with context- and industry-relevant data overlays using widgets, gadgets, markers, graphics, images and popups.
 Maps are interactive and informative alternatives to textual content.
 They provide an easy-to-use, cost-effective tool for small businesses branding and customer engagement.

 Statistics: Researchers use map APIs to identify anomalies in weather patterns, track disease outbreaks in health management programs, plot disaster management grids and discover patterns in customer buying patterns.

 Unfortunately, map APIs can’t brew coffee, but they can point you in the direction of your nearest Starbucks.

-Why Use a Map API?
+Why Use a Mapping API?

 Standardize application development and data retrieval methods.

-- Reduce costs by utilizing open-source tools.
+Reduce costs by utilizing open-source tools.

-- Avoid writing standard code routines that already exist 'out there.'
+Avoid writing standard code routines that already exist 'out there.'

 Accelerate digital development using Agile methodologies.

-- Integrate business partnerships and suppliers in your industry.
+Integrate business partnerships and suppliers in your industry.

 Simplify your IT model using recognized protocols.

-- Use pattern-based data analytics for insights traditional reporting doesn’t provide.
+Use pattern-based data analytics for insights traditional reporting doesn’t provide.